DeusAds/DeusAdsSDK/README.md

 # DeusAdsTool

 DeusAdsTool is a Unity package that allows game developers to integrate ad services into their games.
-This package provides functionality for displaying ads on billboards within your Unity project.
+This package provides functionality for displaying ads on billboards and cars within your Unity project.

 ## Installation